rmorse/dash-cli/README.md

-# projects-cli
+# Dash CLI

-Interactive CLI to quickly navigate to project directories.
+A speedy little project switcher for your terminal.

 ## Features